cchitsiang/awesome-stars/topics.md

 - [Qovery/Replibyte](https://github.com/Qovery/Replibyte) - Seed your development database with real data ⚡️
 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
-- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - Scalable Postgres for stream processing, analytics, and management.
+- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - Cloud-native SQL stream processing, analytics, and management.
 KsqlDB and Apache Flink alternative. 🚀 10x more productive. 🚀 10x more cost-efficient.
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.